About Wildbanks Conservation

 Jack Halpin BSc (Hons) - Team Leader

-Jack has 7 years experience working on various environmental projects and since starting with us in 2017, he has worked hard to become Team Leader and now leads practical and ecological projects.
+Jack has 7 years experience working on various environmental projects and since starting with us in 2017, he has worked hard to become Team Leader and now leads the team on practical and ecological projects.

-With a degree in Zoology from Aberdeen University and a natural aptitude for practical countryside management work as well as an interest in protected species, he is an integral member of the team.
-Always enthusiastic, Jack enjoys the diversity of the projects we throw at him and enjoys learning new skills.
-Jack holds NPTC certificates in chainsaw operation (CS30, CS31 & CS36), pesticide application (PA1, PA6, PAW), brushcutter, woodchipper and excavator (10 tonne+) as well as First Aid at Work + Forestry (2 day).
+With a degree in Zoology from Aberdeen University and a natural aptitude for practical countryside management work as well as a detailed interest in protected species, he is an integral member of the team.
+Always enthusiastic, Jack enjoys the diversity of the projects we throw at him and enjoys learning new skills and encouraging his team to achieve his high standards in all they are doing.
+Jack holds NPTC certificates in chainsaw operation (CS30, CS31 & CS36), pesticide application (PA1, PA6, PAW), brushcutter, woodchipper and excavator (below and above 10t) as well as First Aid at Work + Forestry (2 day).

 Jack can’t seem to get enough of work and turns up at the workshop on his days off to build wardrobes for his house and borrow strimmers to maintain the wildflower meadow in his garden.